 There are a few suggestions below, but everyone Netflix and chills a little differently.
 If you’re with someone that you want to make out with (or do other stuff, since the word “chill” has about as many possible interpretations as “hooking up”), then you’re most of the way there; just make sure you don’t pick the wrong movie and risk ruining the moment.

 How is this movie 20 years old?
 Anyway, it’s not exactly good.
 In fact, it’s pretty bad, but it’s bad in an endearingly corny way rather than an aggressively toxic one.
 You know the, uh, drill: An asteroid is going to hit earth unless a bunch of oil rig workers save humanity, and oh yeah, Ben Affleck and Liv Tyler do foreplay with animal crackers.
+There is a little hint if forbidden love between the two—you know, the dad doesn't approve of the boyfriend and all that!
+Back to the suspense, the team only has 18 days to save earth by destroying the asteroid and it is in the hands of Bruce Willis to save the day—but can he?
+It has action, it has romance and just a touch of science fiction so there's a little bit for everyone.
 Aerosmith may not want to miss a thing, but with a running time of 2 hours and 30 minutes, it’s more than okay if you and your viewing companion miss a few things.

 Sleeping With Other People

 Alison Brie and Jason Sudeikis run into each other at a meeting for sex addicts over a decade after they lost their respective virginities to each other in college.
+As they begin to see each other frequently, a friendship forms between the two as they learn more about one another.
+They navigate new relationships, the ups and downs of falling in love, and emerging feelings.
+A funny and sweet film that is worth falling in love with again—and again.
 This movie manages to be both raunchy and sweet, and Brie and Sudeikis have a nice chemistry as two former lovers who are trying to keep it platonic this time around.
+Can they keep it up or will it all coming crashing down?

 RELATED: 19 Movies to Watch After a Breakup

 This indie romantic comedy doesn’t have a lot in the way of plot, and the actors, including leads Olivia Wilde and Jake Johnson, improvised their dialogue.
+The plot revolves around two couples and how they interact with one another.
+There are breakups and makeups, affairs and "singleness" as each character reconsiders their relationships and the meaning of love.
 It’s a hangout flick, and it turns out a movie about people drinking beer and trying to ignore sexual tension is a great excuse to drink beer and not ignore sexual tension.
 Unlike most romantic comedies, the ending is somewhat ambiguous.
+So go ahead, grab a beer and take a seat because this is going to be a good one.

 Here's another movie from the 90s, but this one features Ben Affleck’s ex, Gwyneth Paltrow, and she’s sporting a British accent.
 It contains dual timelines: In one universe, Paltrow’s Helen catches the train home and finds her boyfriend cheating.
 In another universe, she misses the train and remains oblivious.
+The movie does a great job of illustrating the chain of cause-and-effect and how things can work out differently by something so simple.
+It is a very entertaining rom-com with great laughs and cute romance.
 If following those timelines sounds like too much work, just pay attention to whether Helen’s hair is short or long.
 If it’s short, she made the train.
 If it’s long, she missed it.

 This ribald comedy is about a one-night stand that results in an unplanned pregnancy.
 Leads Jenny Slate and Jake Lacy bounce off each other wonderfully, and when she finds out she’s pregnant, her decision to get an abortion is presented both hilariously and unapologetically.
 The dark humor and political subject matter means this probably isn’t the best movie for the first time you Netflix and chill with someone; it’s more of an advanced seminar rather than an introductory class.
+The film does a great job of tackling a sensitive topic with maturity, honesty, and wit and maintains a strong female lead that is true to herself.
 But the central romance is both sweet and sexy, and while you hopefully won’t need it, there’s also a hysterical reminder of exactly how not to use a condom.
+If you're a fan of Juno, Knocked Up, or Waitress, you should check this one out!

 RELATED: 9 Movie Couples We Love